jamesgeorge007/hoppscotch/EXTENSION_INTERCEPTOR_FIX_SUMMARY.md

 - Blob objects for binary content
 - FormData objects for multipart content

-By converting `Uint8Array` to `Blob` and explicitly handling each content kind, we ensure the extension receives data in the expected format, preventing the `.replace()` call on non-string types.
+By converting `Uint8Array` to `Blob` (passing the Uint8Array directly, not `.buffer`, to avoid offset issues) and explicitly handling each content kind, we ensure the extension receives data in the expected format, preventing the `.replace()` call on non-string types.

-This fix complements the earlier hopp-fetch.ts ContentType structure fix and ensures all interceptors (browser, proxy, extension, native) properly handle the updated ContentType format.
+## Related Fixes

+This fix is part of a series of fixes for the hopp.fetch() feature:

+1. **[ContentType Structure Fix](BROWSER_INTERCEPTOR_FIX_SUMMARY.md)**: Changed from `{body, contentType}` to `{kind, content, mediaType}`

+2. **Extension/Proxy Interceptor Fix** (this document): Fixed Uint8Array→Blob conversion and added proper ContentType kind handling

+3. **[Async Test Timing Fix](ASYNC_TEST_TIMING_FIX_SUMMARY.md)**: Fixed test result capture timing to prevent UI from showing intermediate/failed states during async operations

+Together, these fixes ensure hopp.fetch() works correctly with all content types, all interceptors, and all async patterns.